We have 1 training stall currently available. Please inquire for more information 540-661-6069.

 ABOUT the farm

-Debbie Bowman Dressage is now located on a private estate in Keswick, east of Charlottesville.
+Debbie Bowman Dressage is now located at Spyder Lake Farm, a private estate in central Virginia between the towns of Orange and Gordonsville.
+The facility boasts 10 stalls, lighted indoor arena with mirrors, lighted outdoor arena, round pen, turnout, and miles of groomed trails.
 The setting is serene and pastoral, ideal for the serious student who wishes to be able to learn in an environment with minimal distractions.
 Our facility allows for both short and long-term stays, perfect for show preparation, USDF CI mentoring, or more in-depth education for horse and rider.
 Guests are welcome by appointment only, please.

 Debbie is a sincere and sensitive educator who presents concepts to her students through a combination of riding theory, demonstration, and her unique ability to present gymnastic exercises that help create success in the training and show arena.
 The horse and rider partnership develops and thrives through this systematic approach.
 Debbie strives toward ensuring that her students gain both a theoretical understanding of the training process and goals, but more importantly, she helps them to realize how the desired results should feel.

 Her student base includes dressage, event, and jumper riders of all levels and ages, amateurs as well as professionals.
 No matter what level the rider or horse, each student is met with enthusiasm and a genuine desire to cultivate their maximum potential.
 Debbie’s broad base of experience gives her the capacity to present ideas in fresh and meaningful ways for each student.
 Private lessons are available year round by appointment at our farm.
 Please call to schedule: 540-661-6069.

 $85 -- 45 minute trailer-in lesson

 Lessons canceled within less than 24 hours are charged in full.

 Select horses are accepted for training at our farm.
 Short-term training stays are also available.
 For more information about training, please contact us.

 $1,800 -- Full board & training, per month